Ramstein High School: Other

 In the past, Honors classes were considered "combined grades" classes where both the Honors History and Literature grades are averaged together and given as one grade, however in 2014 Honors History and Literature classes were separated and given individual grades.

 The AP classes are also weighted grades on a students GPA.

 Music

 Ramstein High School offers music classes for students to join.
 The three main performing bands are: Concert Winds, Varsity Band, and Jazz Band.
-As of the 2008 school year, the music program has expanded to include such as classes as piano, guitar, big band, and string ensemble.
+As of the 2008 school year, the music program has expanded to include such classes as piano, guitar, big band, and string ensemble.

-All students are offered the chance to tryout for the DoDDS Europe Music Festival (a.k.a.
-Honor Band) and DoDDS All Jazz Music Festival.
+All students are offered the chance to tryout for the DoDEA Europe Music Festival (a.k.a.
+Honor Band) and DoDEA All Jazz Music Festival.
 Students in the Concert Winds and Jazz Bands tryout for their respective festivals.

-Although lacking a marching band, the Ramstein Concert Winds as a "Pep" Band during the home games for the Ramstein Royals Football Team.
+Although lacking a marching band, the Ramstein Concert Winds is a "Pep" Band during the home games for the Ramstein Royals Football Team.

+Ramstein also has a RockBand class, which was previously a club until the 2023-2024 school year.

 The Ramstein bands have been acclaimed Europe-wide with almost 50% of the band making the Honors festivals.

 Ramstein choral classes are Beginning, Advanced Choir and Show Choir (who participate in the Honors Choir Festivals).